mlexample/torchxla_tpu/README.md

 ## PyTorch Training

 Check to make sure the metadata startup script has cloned all the repositories.
-After running the following command, we should see `gcspytorchimagenet`
+After running the following command, we should see `torchxla_tpu`
 ```
 cd /usr/share/pytorch
 ```